Devil-of-Chaos/climate_group/README.md

 ## How to install:

+If you are using daenny climate_group you have to remove this before.

 ### HACS
 Forked from https://github.com/daenny/climate_group to quick fix setting Temperature Add this repo (https://github.com/Devil-of-Chaos/climate_group) to the HACS store and install from there.